maduhu/Documentation/ILP/README.md

 ## Why Interledger

+### The Right Technology

-Short answer: Interledger's features and capabilities closely align with the Level One Project's principles, and Interledger is the most advanced standard for interconnectivity at this time.
+Interledger's features and capabilities closely align with the Level One Project's principles, and Interledger is the most advanced standard for interconnectivity at this time.

+### For the Right Context

-Long answer: The Bill & Melinda Gates Foundation has observed the trends, problems, and opportunities in developing countries in the world and developed principles to guide the direction of a financial system that can benefit the most people:
+The Bill & Melinda Gates Foundation has observed the trends, problems, and opportunities in developing countries in the world and developed principles to guide the direction of a financial system that can benefit the most people:

-- **A push payment model** with immediate funds transfer and same-day settlement.
-Interledger is compatible with a push payment model and can enable settement as fast as a few seconds, depending on the limitations of the transacting parties.
+- A _push payment model_ with immediate funds transfer and same-day settlement.
+Interledger is compatible with a push payment model and can enable settlement within seconds, depending on the limitations of the transacting parties.
-- **Open-loop interoperability** between providers.
+- _Open-loop interoperability_ between providers.
 Interledger is intended to be an open standard that _anyone_ can build on, enabling innovation and interoperability without the usual boundaries
-- Adherence to well-defined and adopted **international standards**.
+- Adherence to well-defined and adopted _international standards_.
 Interledger is being developed by a trans-national community with open standards, in collaboration with the W3C and other standards organizations.
-- Meeting or **exceeding the convenience, cost, and utility of cash**.
+- Meeting or _exceeding the convenience, cost, and utility of cash_.
 Interledger's open standards, incredibly fast digital settlement, and open connectivity add up to a system that can be far cheaper, faster, and more convenient than cash for a wider range of transaction values.

-The two remaining principles for the Level One Project are system-wide **shared fraud and security protection** and **identity and know-your-customer (KYC) requirements**.
+The two remaining principles for the Level One Project are system-wide _shared fraud and security protection_ and _identity and know-your-customer (KYC) requirements_.
 Interledger does not have specific provisions for either one of these, but it does not preclude participants from building systems that enforce such restrictions.
 In fact, Interledger has been designed on the assumption that providers of different types and in different contexts must have different restrictions and needs for fraud, security, and identity requirements.
 The Level One Project is spearheading one of the first sets of fraud detection and information sharing to be built into an Interledger compatible system.

 ## Core Concepts

 ### Ledgers

 Interledger conceptualizes a _ledger_ as a system tracking accounts and balances in a single currency.
 In the real world, there are systems called "ledgers" that support multiple currencies; in Interledger parlance, each supported currency in such a system would comprise a separate "ledger".
-Sending money from one user of a given ledger to another user of the same ledger is called a _transfer_.
+The act of sending money from one user of a given ledger to another user of the same ledger is called a _transfer_.
 A payment that can be executed by a single transfer within a single ledger does not need or use Interledger.

 ![Transfer from Sender to Receiver on the same Ledger](./transfer.png)